brencon/ukc_rest/UKC_REST_API_Getting_Started.md

 + [Java](https://java.com/en/download/) version 8 or above

 ## Generate the Language API
 In this step, we use the [Swagger code generator](https://github.com/swagger-api/swagger-codegen) to generate code for easily interacting with the UKC server through the REST API, saving us from all the boilerplate work of manually coding the HTTP interaction layer ourselves.

 As mentioned before, this guide uses JavaScript as the client language, but you can easily generate code for other languages.
-Refer to [here FIX THIS LINK]() for more information.
+Refer to [here](https://github.com/swagger-api/swagger-codegen/blob/master/README.md) for more information.

 1. Download the Swagger code generator from [here](http://central.maven.org/maven2/io/swagger/swagger-codegen-cli/2.3.1/swagger-codegen-cli-2.3.1.jar).
 Alternatively, you can use the following commands to download it:
    + For Linux